 Yes.
 They will love the lemony taste.

 5. What does it taste like?

-The feedback I’m getting is that it’s a wonderful waker-upper in the morning and a great relaxing agent to help you sleep at night.
+The feedback I’m getting is it’s a wonderful wake-upper in the morning and a great relaxing agent to help you sleep at night.

 7. Where can I get the nutritional profile?